5-Star Passive Fire Protection

 Fire doors operate on the principle of compartmentation.
 When a fire occurs, the heat triggers intumescent seals installed around the door’s perimeter to expand and seal any gaps between the door and the frame.
 This expansion effectively blocks the passage of smoke and fire, confining it to the source area.
 The door’s fire-resistant core also helps maintain its structural integrity during a fire, ensuring it continues to provide protection.

-The legal requirements for fire doors vary depending on the country and local building rules.
+Fire door regulations vary depending on the country and local building rules.
 In the UK, fire door regulations are outlined in the Building Regulations 2010 and the Fire Safety Order 2005.
 These regulations stipulate that all commercial, public, and multi-occupancy buildings must have appropriate fire safety measures in place, including the installation and maintenance of fire doors.

 It’s important to ensure that fire doors comply with British Standard BS 476-22:1987.
 These standards test the fire resistance of doors and specify the duration for which a door can withstand fire, typically measured in minutes (e.g. FD30, FD60, FD90).